WBOI: Growth to two services

 With WBOI's sign-on, it took all NPR news, jazz and folk music programming from WBNI, which became a 24-hour classical music station.
 In 2004, the two stations swapped frequencies, with WBOI moving to the stronger 89.1 and WBNI moving to 91.3, which allowed the classical music service to air uninterrupted without major NPR news programming.

 In 2007, NIPR acquired WCKZ (94.1 FM) in Roanoke, then a commercial rock music station, and added it to the classical service.
 However, a downturn in financial support during the Great Recession prompted the station to announce in 2009 that it would sell off the Orland and Roanoke stations.
 In 2010, it sold the Orland station and Fort Wayne translator to Star Educational Radio Network, owner of Fort Wayne's WLAB (88.3 FM).
 The Roanoke station was eventually pulled off the market; it was sold in 2021 to Taylor University.

 Some of WBOI's programs, especially the evening jazz programs, are produced by local, volunteer program hosts.
 The station carries Morning Edition, All Things Considered and other nationally broadcast public radio programs.
 There is a small, local news staff which covers local, state, and regional news.

 The station operates 24 hours a day, utilizing some computer automation during the late night hours.
 Programs can be heard on the World Wide Web at www.wboi.org.

 In July 2016, Peter Dominowski announced that Northeast Indiana Public Radio had purchased a two-story building on Jefferson Boulevard in downtown Fort Wayne to serve as the future headquarters for WBOI.
 Fundraising would continue to cover the costs of major renovations.
 Dominowski said it would probably be two to three years before the building could be occupied.
 However, the move to the downtown building is currently "on hold."

 General manager Terra Brantley announced on May 19, 2022, that a new classical music program, "Classical Connection," would begin airing on June 25 from 6 to 8 p.m. on WBOI.
 This program is heard on Saturday evenings on WBOI.
 It is hosted by longtime WBNI announcer Rob Nylund, who has produced the "Classical Mornings" and "Symphonically Yours" programs on WBNI.

 HD Radio programming

 On October 13, 2005, WBOI became the first FM station in northeast Indiana to broadcast using the HD Radio format and the first public radio station in Indiana to offer multicasting on a digital signal.
-With an HD Radio tuned to 89.1 FM, three program services are available:
+With an HD Radio tuned to 89.1 FM, two program services are available: